 The Department of Surgery at Boston University School of Medicine aspires to provide the finest surgical patient care, to conduct world-class research and to offer state-of-the art education.

 Our department has long been characterized by strength and innovation in the surgical specialties that have helped to advance the various fields within surgery.
-From pioneering work in emergency and trauma systems, to state-of-the-art cardiac surgery, to culturally-sensitive care for immigrant populations new to the United States, BU School of Medicine has taken on each challenge and added its own special solutions.
+From pioneering work in emergency and trauma systems to culturally-sensitive care for immigrant populations new to the United States, BU School of Medicine has taken on each challenge and added its own special solutions.

 Boston Medical Center, the primary teaching affiliate of Boston University School of Medicine is an extraordinary community of health care providers devoted to the proposition that every person, regardless of his or her social or economic circumstances, deserves the best health care.